Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: Experimental Setup

 \section{Experimental Setup}

-We use \modelname{Llama-3.2-1B} \citep{llama3} and \modelname{OLMo-2-1B} \citep{olmo20242olmo2furious} as base models for our experiments.
-Each model is first trained for two epochs on the curated $D_{\text{experts}}$ dataset (stages 1 and 2, as described in Section~\ref{sec:training-curriculum}), followed by one epoch of end-to-end training using the \datasetname{Tülu-3} dataset \citep{tulu3}.
+We post-train five models of varying scales from three different families under our \ourmodel framework, in order to assess the generalizability of our method and identify the conditions under which it fails.
+Specifically, we use \modelname{Llama-3.2-\{1B, 3B\}} \citep{llama3}, \modelname{SmolLM2-\{135M, 360M\}} \citep{allal2025smollm2}, and \modelname{OLMo-2-1B} \citep{olmo20242olmo2furious}.
+Due to space constraints, we present the results of \modelname{Llama-3.2-\{1B, 3B\}} in the main paper while providing the full results for the remaining models in Appendix \ref{app:benchmarks}.
+Each model is first finetuned for two epochs on the curated \microsft dataset (Stages 1 and 2), followed by one epoch of end-to-end training using the \datasetname{Tülu-3} dataset \citep{tulu3}, as described in Section~\ref{sec:training-curriculum}.
 We use next token prediction as the only learning objective in all training stages, with the loss masked on the input tokens.
 We use an effective batch size of 32 and the AdamW optimizer across all stages.
 The learning rate follows a linear schedule, warming up over the first 3\% of training to a peak of $2 \times 10^{-5}$, then decays linearly for the remainder of training.
-This is applied for each stage separately.
-All models are trained on 4$\times$ A100 GPUs (80GB each).
+This schedule is applied for each stage separately.

-\paragraph{Baselines} We compare our brain-inspired \ourmodel model against two baselines.
-The first baseline is a standard fine-tuning setup, where the base model (without any expert modules) is trained on the same datasets used in our approach.
-The second baseline mirrors the \ourmodel architecture and training curriculum exactly, with one key difference: in Stage 1, each sentence is assigned to a randomly selected expert rather than being routed based on cognitive domain.
-This setup produces general-purpose experts and allows us to isolate the impact of targeted specialization.